orangejuice/blog/data/activity/book-山河不足重-重在遇知己【蔡澜交友之道】-2024/record.en.md

 ---
-title: Mountains and Rivers are Insignificant, What Matters is Finding a Kindred Spirit【The Way of Making Friends by Cai Lan】
+title: Mountains and Rivers Are Insignificant, What Matters Is Finding True Friends [The Way Choi Lan Mingles]
-slug: mountains-and-rivers-are-insignificant-what-matters-is-finding-a-kindred-spiritthe-way-of-making-friends-by-cai-lan
 category: book
 status: todo
 rating: 0